skripteria/wn-site-search-plugin/README.md

 `ResultProvider` and implement the needed methods.
 Have a look at the existing providers shipped by this plugin to get an idea of all the possibilities.

-When your own `ResultsProvider` class is ready, register an event listener for the `winter.sitesearch.extend` event in your plugin's boot method.
+When your own `ResultsProvider` class is ready, register an event listener for the `skripteria.sitesearch.extend` event in your plugin's boot method.
 There you can return one `ResultsProvider` (or multiple in an array) which will be included every time a user runs a search on your website.